ianJStutor/render-code-in-HTML/README.md

 An interesting approach to displaying code snippets in HTML.
 Who knew you could access HTML comments using JavaScript?

 Built with vanilla JavaScript, my favorite flavor!

+### History

+This version is adapted from my 2008 legacy code.
+The original HTML and CSS syntax parser (using RegEx) still works.
+But I never did finish my JavaScript tokenizer.
+(It's a tough task.)
+This time, I used an AST (Abstract Syntax Tree) library to help: [Esprima](https://esprima.org/).

+### Dependency

+For JavaScript parsing, I'm using [Esprima](https://esprima.org/).
+But using it is optional.
+The only loss is syntax highlighting in JavaScript.
+Syntax highlighting is still available in HTML and CSS (no dependencies).
+Without Esprima, rendered JavaScript code will print in black text on a white background (light mode) or white text on an off-black background (dark mode).

 ### Usage